AlexTr777/terraform-module-cassandra/README.md

 This directory contains a module to provision Cassandra cluster in AWS account on EC2 instances , using terraform provisioners.
 Configuration management don't require any configuration system as Ansible,etc.

 Cassandra module has dependency on public AMI in AWS MARKETPLACE.
 AMI product id:5789e359-f513-4969-980c-38a720041130 , Cassandra on Ubuntu 22.04 with support by Hanwei.
-Without this dependecie module wouldn't efficient.
+Without this dependecy module wouldn't efficient.
 Dependency configured as data source.